 A case came before the courts recently in which tiny children aged 11 and 13 were found to be carrying weights of 60lb. up the steep hill of the Peak, Hong Kong.

-Arising from this case questions in the House of Commons elicited the fact that there are no regulations in Hong Kong.

-there are no regulations in Hong Kong controlling the amount of work which a child may be called upon to do, nor any limit of hours for which a child may be called upon to work; and, further, that a called upon to work; and, further, that a resolution carried unanimously at a meeting of the Sanitary doard in Hong Kong in May, 19:9, calling for by-laws prohibiting the employment of children under the age of 14 in factories or workshops for more than 10 hours in any one day was reected.
+Arising from this case questions in the House of Commons elicited the fact that there are no resultions in Hong Kong there are no regulations in Hong Kong controlling the amount of work which a child may be called upon to do, nor any limit of hours for which a child may be called upon to work; and, further, that a reading or the state of the state of the state of the state called upon to work; and, further, that a called upon to work; and, further, that a resolution carried unanimously at a meet-ing of the Sanitary Board in Hong Kong in May, 1959, calling for by-laws prohibit-ing the employment of children under the age of 14 in factories or workshops for more than 10 hours in any one day was reected.
 It is intolerable that such a state of slavery should exist in a British colony, where a British Governor rules practically without check, and it would appear that nothing but public opinion is likely to effect any real or lasting reform.
+TRANSCRIPTION: